-On June 1, 2011, the State Ordinance for the Prevention and Combating of Money Laundering and Terrorist Financing (AML/CFT State Ordinance) was enacted.
-This state ordinance contains comprehensive rules for, inter alia, the application of customer due diligence (CDD), reporting of unusual transactions, recordkeeping, supervision, and enforcement.
+On June 1, 2011, the State Ordinance for the Prevention and Combating of Money Laundering and Terrorist Financing (AML/CFT State Ordinance) (in Dutch: Landsverordening voorkoming en bestrijding witwassen en terrorisme financiering, AB 2011, No. 28) was enacted.
+This State Ordinance contains comprehensive rules for, inter alia, the application of customer due diligence (CDD), reporting of unusual transactions, record-keeping, supervision and enforcement.